adjacentlink/emex/emex.md

 sample client, `emex`.
 The `emex shell` command opens a shell to dynamically interact with an `emexd` instance to start and stop EMOEs.
-It will eventually be updated to interface with individual EMOEs, over the Scenario API, enabling full runtime life-cycle control.
+It will eventually be updated to interface with individual EMOEs over the Scenario API and direct runtime scenario events.

-The `emex run` command executes a static EMOE/Scenario based on the contents of a user provided EMEX YAML file taken as input.
-The YAML file specifies the platforms that comprise the EMOE, their initial conditions (optional) and time-based commands that define the scenario's runtime traffic flows and mobility.
+The `emex run` command executes an EMANE emulation from a user provided EMEX YAML file taken as input.
+The YAML file specifies the emulation platforms, their initial conditions (optional) and time-based commands that define the scenario's runtime traffic flows and mobility.

 ### emexd